Updated: Feb 3

-In preparing for this week’s cooking class, “On A Little Street In Paris Night”, Dean and I have been reminiscing about our last stay in Paris.
-It was a little over a year ago, with two good friends, Tom and Dianne, and it was part of a month-long exploration of the United Kingdom.
-We visited wild and wonderful Scotland, including the Orkney Islands, the Isle of Skye and Edinburgh.
-We walked England’s Lake District.
-The actor who played Lord of Bones gave us a tour of a reconstructed 12th century village in Wales where everybody died of plague.
 In keeping with our travel philosophy, we spent a minimum of three days everywhere, in a rental house or apartment, so we could food shop, talk with vendors and fellow shoppers about their everyday and claim-to-fame recipes, and merge into the local culture as best we could.
-We had a four- day slot before our final adventure in London and we decided to take the train through the Chunnel and spend them in Paris since Dianne had never been.
+We had a four-day slot before our final adventure in London and we decided to take the train through the Chunnel and spend them in Paris since Dianne had never been.

 Now, the kitchen was truly remarkable.
-It was a 6” step up to floor which was 18 inches by 48 inches.
+It was a 6” step up to a floor which measured 18 inches by 48 inches.
+Straight ahead as we “entered” the kitchen we faced the cooking unit - a four burner gas cooktop and underneath it, a convection/microwave.
 To the left was the sink, 18 inches wide with an additional 24 inches of counter to the outside wall.
-A bit more counter as we turn 90 degrees and head toward the cooking unit – a four burner gas cooktop and, underneath a convection/microwave, straight ahead as you “entered” the kitchen.
-Another 6 inches of countertop and we hit the right hand wall which contained – I kid you not – a refrigerator and a washer-dryer.
-The small refrigerator was on top.
-Below there was a wall-mounted front-loading washer, which also became, with the push of a button, a dryer.
+Another 6 inches of countertop to the right of the cooktop and we hit the right hand wall which contained - I kid you not - a refrigerator and a washer-dryer.
+The tiny refrigerator was on top.
+Below there was a small, wall-mounted front-loading washer, which also became, with the push of a button, a dryer.
 Isn’t that wild?!
 I have a really hard time with the symbols on the various buttons that are supposed to be universally intelligible.
-So there was probably an inordinate amount of time spent on a short visit to Paris using trial and error in order to do a couple loads of laundry, but then again, it was a unique experience and some insight into daily life of the locals in the City of Lights.
+So there was probably an inordinate amount of time spent during our short visit to Paris using trial and error in order to do a couple loads of laundry, but then again, it was a unique experience and some insight into daily life of the locals in the City of Lights.
 Sure, we have our granite countertops and stainless steel refrigerators the size of guest rooms, but I’ve never seen a washer that is also a dryer.
-Those Parisians are wicked cool!
+That was wicked cool!

-Our flat was a block away from a market street where there were produce vendors, butchers, fishmongers, wine merchants, bread and pastry shops and maybe all of the 365 different French cheeses!
-There were walls of chickens on rotisseries with new potatoes below, roasting while being basted by the dripping fat.
-Food-inspired travel is what we are about, remember, and this was going to be heaven.
-So, on the morning of our arrival, the other three went off so Dianne could see Notre Dame Cathedral, and I headed up the street to Rue Mouffetard and started making friends and learning the local ways.
+Our flat was a block away from a market street where there were produce vendors, butchers, fishmongers, wine merchants, bread and pastry shops and a shop with maybe all of the 365 different French cheeses!
+There were walls of chickens on rotisseries with new potatoes below, roasting while being basted by the dripping chicken fat.
+Food-inspired travel is what we are about, remember, so this was going to be heaven!
+So, upon arrival, without wasting any time, the other three went off so Dianne could see Notre Dame Cathedral, and I headed up the street to Rue Mouffetard to start making friends and learning how and what the locals cook.

 To be continued...